 Term Definition

 Medicare Part A Medicare Part A services include:

 The cost of a semiprivate room;

 Lab tests;

-X-rays;
+• X-rays;

-• Nursing services;
+- Nursing services;

-• Meals;
+- Meals;

-• Drugs provided by the hospital;
+- Drugs provided by the hospital;

-• Medical supplies; 0
+- Medical supplies;

-• Operating and recovery room charges;
+- Operating and recovery room charges;

-• Radiology services;
+- Radiology services;

-• Inpatient blood;
+- Inpatient blood;

-• Skilled Nursing Facility (SNF) Coverage;
+- Skilled Nursing Facility (SNF) Coverage;

 NOTE The beneficiary must have been in a hospital at least three days in a row (not counting the day of discharge) before a transfer to a participating SNF.
 The beneficiary must be admitted to the SNF within a short time (generally within 30 days) after discharge from the hospital.

-Home health care is covered if care is provided by a Medicare-certified home health-care agency;
+- Home health care is covered if care is provided by a Medicare-certified home health-care agency;

-Medicare covers hospice care.
+- Medicare covers hospice care.

 Medicare pays all expenses for the following:

-0 Nursing and doctor services;
+- o Nursing and doctor services;

-o Supplies;
+- o Supplies;

-o o Social services;
+- Social services;

-X o Counseling; and
+- o Counseling; and

-o Home-health and homemaker services for terminally ill patients who receive care from a Medicare-certified hospice
+- Home-health and homemaker services for terminally ill patients who receive care from a Medicare-certified hospice

 and who choose to receive benefits from a hospice instead of standard Medicare benefits.
 During a hospice benefit period, Medicare pays the full cost of all covered services related to the terminal illness.
 There are no deductibles or co-payments except for part of the cost of outpatient drugs and inpatient respite care.
 The limit of coverage is two 90-day and one 30-day period per calendar year with certification by a physician after each period.
 The total period of 210 days may run continuously with no break required between periods.
-Medicare Part B Medicare Part B covers: Physician's services; • Inpatient and outpatient medical X services and supplies; Physical and speech therapy; Consultant care; 0, Outpatient hospital care for hospital and medical care; Diagnostic procedures; G Durable medical equipment, prosthetic devices; Diabetic self testing devices; and Laboratory tests.
+Medicare Part B Medicare Part B covers: Physician's services; Inpatient and outpatient medical services and supplies; Physical and speech therapy; Consultant care; (8) Outpatient hospital care for hospital and medical care; Diagnostic procedures; Durable medical equipment, prosthetic devices; Diabetic self testing devices; and Laboratory tests.
 Medicare Part C Medicare Advantage Plans are health plan options approved by CMS.
 They are sometimes called "Part C" or "MA Plans".
-Medicare Advantage plans provide both Medicare Part A and Part B covered services.
-Medicare Advantage Plans
+Medicare Advantage plans provide both Medicare Part A and Part B covered